cyberitsolutions/alloc/doc/documentation.rst

 Search
 ``````

-The search functionality within allocPSA searches various fields in the
+The search functionality within allocPSA searches various fields in
-database and also the files in the wiki.
-It uses the Zend port of the Lucene
+the database.
+It uses the Zend port of the Lucene search engine.
-search engine.

 Any of the keyword fields that are indexed may be searched upon.
 Either by
 itself or in combination with other search terms.
 The default is to search